jbrinkman/valkey-ai-tasks/README.md

 ## Using with AI Agents

-AI agents can interact with this task management system through the MCP API.
-Here's an example of how an agent might use the API:
+AI agents can interact with this task management system through the MCP API using either SSE or Streamable HTTP transport.
+Here are examples for both transport protocols:

+### Using SSE Transport

 1. The agent calls `/sse/list_functions` to discover available functions
 2. The agent calls `/sse/invoke/create_project` with parameters: